-Our feline friends may seem cool, calm, and collected most of the time, but cats experience stress from a variety of factors.
-As a pet owner, our jobs are to recognize when our pets are experiencing stress and anxiety so that we can do our best to remedy the situation and help them feel comfortable again.
+Our feline friends may seem cool, calm, and collected most of the time, but cats experience stress from a variety of environmental factors.
+As a pet owner, our jobs are to recognize when our pets are on edge so that we can do our best to remedy the situation and help them feel comfortable again.

-When cats experience stress, they may become fearful and anxious.
-If left untreated, feline stress can lead to some serious health concerns, not to mention the fact that it can cause your pet to be extremely unhappy and unsettled.
+When cats sometimes experience stress, they may become fearful and anxious.
+If ignored, this can lead to some serious health concerns, not to mention the fact that it can cause your pet to be extremely unhappy and unsettled.

-The use of cannabidiol, or “CBD” to help calm your cat is a great way to help with your pet’s symptoms in an all-natural and holistic manner.
+The use of cannabidiol, or “CBD” to help calm your cat is a great way to address environmental stressors in an all-natural and holistic manner.
 CBD is a plant-derived compound called a cannabinoid, and it interacts with your cat’s own endocannabinoid system.
 The endocannabinoid system is responsible for regulation of things like mood, sleep, appetite, pain, and stress.
-CBD may interacts with your cat’s endocannabinoid system, allowing them to experience less stress.

 Is CBD Oil Safe for Cats?

 If you are new to CBD oil and CBD in general, here’s a little background information.